althomi3/flutterWeighliftingJournal/README.md

 - Advanced custom form validator for double (weight) and parse comma entries as dot entries for correct calculations.

+- App already teasers a exercise guide: this guide would provide exercise variants based on muscle group.
+- App already teaseres a visual dashboard which can help assess progress on a timeline.
+- Allow for advanced muscle group selection.
+E.g. a dropdown for big muscle group and a dropdown with sub muscle groups.
+- Options to save muscle groups to avoid repetitive entries.
+- Time-based entries and advanced layout structure of list based on time.
+E.g. grouping by month.

 # Implementation Decisions